Thorn51/DSA-Big-O/README.md

 ## About

-This is a set of exercises from the Thinkful full-stack engineer program.
+Exercises completed in the Thinkful Data Structures and Algorithms module on Big O Notation.